-If you choose Algorithms and Software AI, you will focus on the decision-making process inside a robotic system, learning to develop its ability to process external signals into autonomous, relevant movements and actions.
-You will gain advanced knowledge of algorithms for perception, cognition and navigation, as well as of systems engineering, optimal estimation and machine learning.
-Questions you will learn to tackle may include: How do you enable a robot to combine and analyse all the information its sensors collect?
+If you choose Algorithms and Software AI, you focus on the decision-making process inside a robotic system, learning to develop its ability to process external signals into autonomous, relevant movements and actions.
+You gain advanced knowledge of algorithms for perception, cognition, and navigation, as well as of systems engineering, optimal estimation, and machine learning.
+Questions you learn to tackle may include: How do you enable a robot to combine and analyse all the information its sensors collect?
 How do you enable it to use that information in order to sense its environment and act, or find its way, effectively?
 How do you apply AI to develop the right algorithms, and how do you implement those in a working prototype?
-Research questions in this specialisation typically centre on advanced sensor data analysis; designing algorithms for perception, cognition, and navigation; and programming robotic controllers.
+Research questions in this specialisation typically centre on advanced sensor data analysis, designing algorithms for perception, cognition and navigation, and programming robotic controllers.

 - Robot Perception, Cognition, and Navigation

 - AI for Autonomous Robots: deep learning and reinforcement learning

 If want to know more about the courses, have a look at the curriculum.